grodansparadis/vscp-firmware/avr/AAMega/readme.txt

-This project is aimed to act as a base for home-automation It was based on the work  by Ake Hedman, eurosource
+This project is a base for home-automation
+It was based on the work  by Ake Hedman, eurosource

 Hardware supported: custom hardware (AAmega) Schematics are available on VSCP wiki

 All hardware related routines are placed in hardware.h / .c

-Currently used setup is AVRstudio7
+Currently used setup is ATMELstudio7

 Serial channel, 9600-8N1 is used for debug messages.